What is VPC Peering?

 A VPC is an isolated environment within a public cloud that allows organizations to host resources in that cloud without directly exposing them to the public Internet.
 As such, a VPC lets you set up a private network within a public cloud.
 By isolating workloads on a private network, VPCs provide an added layer of security.

-If all of your workloads run within a single cloud, you can use just one VPC to host any resources that require private connectivity.
+If all of your workloads run within a single cloud environment, you might only need one VPC/VNet to host the resources that require private connectivity.

 Cloud Visibility: Kentik Cloud Enhancements for AWS